Solutions and basic properties of regularized Maxwell theory: Other notable solutions

 Namely, starting from a spherical solution in any NLE, one can find a slowly rotating one (valid to the linear order in rotation parameter $a$) by employing the following ansatz for the metric and for the vector potential: \ba ds^2&=&-f_0dt^2+\frac{dr^2}{f_0}+2ar^2\sin^2\!\theta h dt d\varphi +r^2 d\Omega^2\,,\quad\\ A&=&\psi_0 (dt-a\omega \sin^2\!\theta d\varphi)\,, \ea where $f_0$ and $\psi_0$ are the spherical metric function and the electrostatic potential, respectively, and $\omega=\omega(r), h=h(r)$ are two new functions encoding the effect of rotation.
 Unfortunately, for a generic NLE, the two new functions obey complicated differential equations, see \cite{Kubiznak:2022vft}, and cannot be solved for explicitly.

-In this respect, MadMax has a privileged position.
-Namely, as shown in \cite{Kubiznak:2022vft}, MadMax is the only NLE apart from Maxwell, that is fully characterized by invariant ${\cal S}$ and whose slowly rotating solutions can be written in the above form with \be \omega=1\,. \ee In other words, MadMax and Maxwell are the only restricted NLE's whose slowly rotating vector potential is fully characterized by the electrostatic potential $\psi_0$.
+In this respect, RegMax has a privileged position.
+Namely, as shown in \cite{Kubiznak:2022vft}, RegMax is the only NLE apart from Maxwell, that is fully characterized by invariant ${\cal S}$ and whose slowly rotating solutions can be written in the above form with \be \omega=1\,. \ee In other words, RegMax and Maxwell are the only restricted NLE's whose slowly rotating vector potential is fully characterized by the electrostatic potential $\psi_0$.
 Interestingly, the proof of this statement is constructive -- this is how the Lagrangian \eqref{Tay} was derived in \cite{Kubiznak:2022vft}.

 To write the slowly rotating solution explicitly, we employ the functions $f_0$ and $\psi_0$ given by \eqref{f-SSS} and \eqref{phi}.
 Moreover, the function $h$ can be explicitly found \cite{Kubiznak:2022vft} and reads \be h=\frac{f_0-1}{r^2}-\frac{2\sqrt{|Q|}}{3\alpha r^3}\,, \ee completing thus the solution.